 (800) 458-2541 (Toll Free)

 He served on the Board of Directors of North Carolina Prisoner Legal Services from 2008 to 2017, serving as President of the Board from 2010-2016.
-He is serving his fifth year as an Advisory Member of the North Carolina State Bar Ethics Committee.
+He is serving his sixth year as an Advisory Member of the North Carolina State Bar Ethics Committee.

 Brad is rated AV Preeminent by Martindale Hubbell and has been recognized in Best Lawyers In America, SuperLawyers, and Business North Carolina Legal Elite.